OliverStenning/Riddler-iOS/README.md

 Check it out on the [App Store](https://apps.apple.com/us/app/riddler-can-you-solve-it/id1615311096).

+>This respository will not compile out of the box as some files are not included due to including confidential information such as private keys.

 ## Features
 - UI built programmatically using SwiftUI
 - JSON data parsing for persistant user data storage